-It isn't hard to find a map of Paris France.
-But given the number of people who visit Paris, it's surprising there aren't more really good Paris maps.
+It isn't hard to find a map of Paris.
+But given the number of people who visit the city (is it 42 million a year?), it's surprising there aren't more really good maps.

-We've used a ton of different Paris maps, map books and guide books in The City of Love, and here we reveal the best of them — including one Paris Insiders secret!
+We've used a ton of different city maps, map books and guide books in our many visits to The City of Lights, and here we reveal the best of them — including one Paris Insiders secret!

-In this article you'll find our top recommendations for Paris city maps — for those who need to know everything.
+That's right, we reveal our top recommendations for city maps — including ones for those of us who need to know everything.

-In our Guide to Paris Tourist Maps you can read about the best maps and guides for visitors — including pocket guidebooks that have good maps.
+Also, in another article, Guide to Paris Tourist Maps, we tell you about the best maps and guides for visitors — including pocket guidebooks.

-Certainly you can find a map of Paris France that will help you, but many are not quite good enough.
-We like to be able to dig deep if we want to:
+Certainly you can find a map that will help you, but many are not quite good enough.
+As we said, we like to be able to dig deep when we want to —

 That's not asking too much, is it?

 We usually recommend a map of Paris France with a scale of 1/10,000.
-Too much smaller than that and it becomes hard to read.
+Much smaller than that and it becomes hard to read.
 Unless your eyes are better than ours!

-Michelin 62, the 2011 edition of their map of Paris France, is essentially a mini-atlas covering all 20 arrondissements of Paris and includes every street and alley, no matter how hidden.
+Michelin 62, the 2011 edition of their Paris map, is essentially a mini-atlas covering all 20 arrondissements of Paris and includes every street and alley, no matter how hidden.
 It's compact and lightweight.

-In addition to the accurate Paris street maps you expect from Michelin, Paris 62 includes a complete street index, a good Metro map, and information on busses, airports and Paris markets.
+In addition to the accurate street maps you expect from Michelin, Paris 62 includes a complete street index, a good Metro map, and information on busses, airports and markets.

 Overall Paris 62 Par Arrondissement is very good, detailed, easy to use and easy to carry around.
 Except for the map key page (which is in five languages) Paris 62 is in French.
 But that's not really a problem for a map book!

-The laminated back cover tri-folds out to a nice map of Paris France and a good-size Metro map (new graphic style).
+The laminated back cover tri-folds out to a nice city map and a good-size Metro map (new graphic style).

-There are other good resources for Paris subway maps online.
+There are good resources for Paris subway maps online.